 Nutrition and Addiction Recovery

-- The typical American diet takes in more added sugars, refined grains (such as white flour), saturated fat, solid fat (such as butter, beef fat, and shortening), and sodium than federal guidelines recommend.
+The US is one of the wealthiest nations in the world and the epicenter of the health food industry, but is also a nation that suffers from bad eating habits.
+The President’s Council on Fitness, Sports and Nutrition notes that the typical American diet includes more added sugars, refined grains (such as white flour), saturated fat, solid fat (such as butter, beef fat, and shortening), and sodium than federal guidelines recommend.5

 A registered dietician provides both education and guidance.
 As nutritional support is a form of therapy, the registered dietician will typically talk with recovering clients about their drug abuse history, recovery process, any co-occurring conditions, and feelings.
-Per the Academy of Nutrition and Dietetics, a registered dietician can:
+An RD can help with any of the following:

 - Teach clients how to read food labels, understand the results of a blood test (such as blood sugar levels), and educate clients on healthy food substitutes (such as swapping baked kale chips for French fries)

-- Help clients to avoid falling into the trap of popular diet scams or a negative food cycle (such as extreme healthy eating followed by a crash into high junk food consumption)
+- Help clients avoid falling into the trap of popular diet scams or a negative food cycle (such as extreme healthy eating followed by a crash into high junk food consumption)

 - Serve as part of a support system to help keep clients on track with their goals